Located: Administration Building, B204

 The Student Veteran Fund is available to assist eligible students who experience undue financial hardship while attending Sussex.
 Applications for the SVF can be obtained from the Student-Veteran’s Office.
 These applications must be submitted to the Student-Veterans Coordinator for consideration.

-The Student-Veterans Coordinator will also assist/guide the adult learner population, student athletes, and other appropriate student cohorts.
-Room D110 is designated as the student-veteran’s point of contact/resource center.
+The Veteran Engagement Liaison will also assist and guide the adult learner population, student-athletes, and other appropriate student cohorts.
+Room D110 is designated as the student-veterans point of contact and resource center.